Future of transit

 Building infrastructure for tomorrow

-The transition to green mobility requires robust physical and digital infrastructure to support the growing ecosystem of connected and electric vehicles, ensuring long-term sustainability for expanding metropolitan regions.
+The transition to green mobility requires robust smart infrastructure, both physical and digital, to support the ecosystem of connected and autonomous vehicles (CAVs), ensuring sustainability for metropolitan regions.

 Smart city planning

-Urban planners prioritize pedestrian safety over vehicle speed.
+Urban planners now implement “Vision Zero” policies, prioritizing pedestrian safety over vehicle throughput.

 Urban connectivity

-Digital sensors monitor traffic flow to optimize signal timing.
+IoT sensors monitor multimodal traffic flow to enable adaptive traffic signal control.

 Renewable energy

-Solar panels power streetlights and charging stations autonomously.
+Integrated solar panels power streetlights and public EV charging points off-grid.

 Future transit